Our Bodies Our Voices: Re-Imagining Sexual & Reproductive Justice in ‘Punjabi Canada’

 Project Description & Goals

-The goal is to foster social inclusion and increase civic engagement in active transportation by building capacity and encouraging active transportation among women of colour and people with disabilities.
+Her goal was to build capacity and encourage AT among women of colour and people with disabilities.

 Armi grew up in Durham Region during her teenage years.
 She now serves as the Active Transportation Coordinator in the Town of Ajax.
 Though not from Ajax, she often bikes to Ajax and is familiar with the challenges of getting around without a vehicle.